 Despite the uncertain future that lies ahead, it was encouraging to hear all three speakers giving reasons for optimism – from how quickly we’ve adapted collectively in 2020 to the readiness of the next generation to mobilise on issues they care about.
 As Styler said, it’s all about making things happen.
 “Don’t wait for permission from some unseen force” Styler concluded, “because it doesn’t exist.”

 Deutsche Bank Wealth Management's Next Generation programme, led by Vice Chairman Salman Mahdi, has built multi-generational relationships with clients for over 20 years.
-You can watch highlights from our other speakers at the 2020 NextGen Innovation Summit here.
+Click on the link to watch highlights from our other speakers at the 2020 NextGen Innovation Summit .